ruggeryiury/ugc-parser/README.md

     #declare list
     [...]

-By declaring the root type as a list, the rules to declare any value to a list must be followed (no key names, only values).
+By declaring the root type as a list, the rules to declare any value to a list must be followed (no key names, only values).[rules to declare any value to a list](#lists "Lists")

 ## 📄 Types